 Why sinks clog and toilets run

 - Toilets depend on gravity and a fairly simple system to flush correctly.
-That simple system, however, can still get out of whack, especially after prolonged use or a period of years.
+That simple system, however, can still get out of whack, especially after prolonged use over a period of years.

 Here's how to tackle these problems: